FREQUENTLY ASKED QUESTIONS

 please contact the Helpline on 0800 500 3009 for guidance.

-Please be aware that we may need to refer your case to the Department for Culture, Media & Sport for a decision on eligibility.
+Please be aware that we may need to refer your case to the Department for Digital, Culture, Media & Sport for a decision on eligibility.

 - Question 23 is confusing.

 If you are having difficulty in completing this section of the application, please contact the Helpline.
 If we need to clarify any points after

 the claim has been submitted, we will contact the correspondent.

 - Can I claim solely for a retention where it is under £1,000, but relates to works that have been previously